Algeria entry requirements for Peru passport holders

 Frequently asked questions

-No. Algeria does not offer visa on arrival for Peruvian passport holders.
+No. Algeria does not offer visa-on-arrival for Peruvian citizens.
 You must obtain a visa from an Algerian embassy or consulate before you travel.
+There is no exception for tourism.

-Processing typically takes 2 to 4 weeks, but can vary depending on the embassy and time of year.
-Apply at least 4–6 weeks before your planned departure to be safe.
+Processing typically takes 5 to 15 working days, but it can take longer depending on the embassy's workload and whether they need to verify your documents.
+Apply at least a month before your planned departure to be safe.

 Official sources